Answers to your questions

 Depending on your needs, your collaboration with PULSAR can take many forms.
 Whether it’s a strategic partnership (sharing expertise and resources for the benefit of the participating parties), sharing best practices or visibility, or a financial support arrangement, PULSAR is always looking for ways to collaborate.
 Interested?
 Contact us so we can talk about it!

 PULSAR is a joint initiative developed by Université Laval, Alliance santé Québec, and their extensive network of researchers.
-It also works with other stakeholders from the Québec City area:
+It also works with other stakeholders:

 - Ville de Québec